 How should I begin a painting?

 Whether you are painting with oils or acrylics, at the very least you should start with a colour wash.
-The only exception to this is when you are trying to finish a painting within two hours (i.e. Paint Night! ).
+The only exception to this is when you are trying to finish a painting within two hours (i.e. our Art In Bloom Wine and Paint Parties! ).

 What color should the wash be?